 - It is used to treat eczema.

-- If your child has any of these health problems: Skin areas that have cancers or precancers, a skin disease called Netherton’s syndrome, other skin problems that may weaken the skin, a skin infection like chickenpox or herpes, or a weak immune system.
+- If you have any of these health problems: Skin areas that have cancers or pre-cancers, a skin disease called Netherton’s syndrome, other skin problems that may weaken the skin, a skin infection (including chicken pox or herpes), or a weak immune system.

 This is not a list of all drugs or health problems that interact with this drug.

-- Do not let your child have any kind of light therapy while using this drug.
+- Do not have any kind of light therapy while you are using this drug.

 - It is common to have burning, stinging, soreness, or itching where this drug is put on.
 Most of the time, these happen during the first few days of treatment and go away as skin gets better.
-Call your child’s doctor if any of these effects are very bad, bother your child, or do not go away.
+Call your doctor if any of these effects are very bad, bother you, or do not go away.

 - This drug may cause harm if swallowed.
 If this drug is swallowed, call a doctor or poison control center right away.